zalyoung/gitlab-handbook/content/handbook/tools-and-tips/_index.md

 #### Add company details/signature on company communications

-If you are employed by our Germany entity, please see the [German entity handbook page](https://handbook.gitlab.com/handbook/entity/gmbh-germany/#company-detailssignature-on-company-communications) for details.
+If you are employed by our German entity, please see the [German entity handbook page](https://handbook.gitlab.com/handbook/entity/gmbh-germany/#company-detailssignature-on-company-communications) for details.

 #### Filters